SharafatKarim/pstu-cse-academic/Semester 5/software development/proposal/app-proposal.typ

 = Related Work

-- *Mozilla Pocket* - Popular read-it-later app, but now has been *deprecated* (as of July 8, 2025).
+- @pocket *Mozilla Pocket* - Popular read-it-later app, but now has been *deprecated* (as of July 8, 2025).

-- *Goodlinks* - Paid and available only on macOS.
+- @goodlinks *Goodlinks* - Paid and available only on macOS.

-- *Futurwise* - Chromium-only extension.
+- @futurwise *Futurwise* - Chromium-only extension.
+Won't work on Firefox or Safari.
+Also web app or mobile app isn't available.

-- *Instapaper* - Focused on reading but lacks strong organization.
+- @instapaper *Instapaper* - Focused on reading but lacks strong organization.

-- *Matter* - No Android support, limited availability.
+- @matter *Matter* - No Android support, limited availability.

-- *Raindrop.io* - Feature-rich but lacks anonymous mode and some sync customizations.
+- @raindrop *Raindrop.io* - Feature-rich but lacks anonymous mode and some sync customizations.

-- *Readwise* - Premium-focused and still in beta.
+- @readwise *Readwise* - Premium-focused and still in beta.

+= Scope

+Linkerine will be developed as a cross-platform application using Flutter, allowing it to run on Android, iOS, and web browsers.
+The application will focus on providing a rich set of features for managing bookmarks, articles, notes, passwords, and RSS feeds.
+It will also include advanced functionalities like nested folders, duplicate URL detection, and a powerful search engine.

+Later on, it can be extended to include URL shortening, generating QR codes,

 = Methodology